 Cardinals In Action is a group of first-year students who share a common interest in community service.
 As a community, we create life-long bonds while learning to examine the meaning of our service.
 We strive to make service an integrated part of life.
 CIA is also a great starting point for leadership opportunities on campus.

-The Foundation Scholars Program strives to provide a select group of students with a unique college experience through common coursework, living communities, and opportunities to study abroad or improve a social condition in the local community.
+The Global Foundation Scholars Program strives to provide a select group of students with a unique college experience through common coursework, living communities, and opportunities to study abroad or improve a social condition in the local community.

 An honors designation is the most universally recognized sign of academic distinction achieved in higher education.
 The Honors Program allows students to pursue their major and minor degree work, while providing enriched academic experiences in Honors courses, seminars, research projects and social activities.